TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-05-10-rectify-turn-all-action-injects-to-constructor-injection-in-your-symfony-application.md

 </blockquote>

 <blockquote class="blockquote">
     I'm working on a Project that uses action injection pattern and I hate it.
 I like autowiring but the whole idea about action injection is broken.
 And this project is in sf28 do we don't use autowiring.
-Maintainance and development with this pattern is a total nightmare.
+Maintenance and development with this pattern is a total nightmare.
     <footer class="blockquote-footer text-right">A</footer>
 </blockquote>